Jackie Robinson Parkway: Western extension and completion

+Operation

+1930s to 1950s

+The Interboro Parkway opened to traffic in July 1935, several months behind schedule.
+However, it remained unfinished until the completion of the Highland Boulevard-Bushwick Avenue extension in September 1935.
+The same month, the state government began soliciting bids for the paving of the parkway.
+A formal dedication ceremony for the parkway took place on November 12, 1935, at the Highland Boulevard overpass; a special exhibit about the parkway was displayed at the Brooklyn Automobile Show to celebrate the opening.
+The project's final cost was $3.3 million.
+The parkway's construction was credited with influencing people to move from Brooklyn to Forest Hills and Kew Gardens, Queens.

 Issues with the parkway designed plagued its usefulness, as declared by the New York City Planning Department in 1941.
 One issue was the presence of "bad curves" at two sections of the parkway.
-These curves, as viewed by the department, a "serious hazard" to drivers but rectifying the problem would prove difficult due to the parkway's location through cemeteries.
+These curves, as viewed by the department, were a "serious hazard" to drivers, but rectifying the problem would prove difficult due to the parkway's location through cemeteries.
 Furthermore, the department criticized a lack of highway connections at the parkway's western terminus in Brooklyn.
 The department suggested that the proposed Cross Brooklyn Express Highway would connect to the Interboro Parkway, rectifying this problem.
-However, the proposed Cross Brooklyn Express Highway was never constructed as it was cancelled by New York City mayor John Lindsay in 1969.
+However, the proposed Cross Brooklyn Express Highway was never constructed as it was canceled by mayor John Lindsay in 1969.